-Ivo Welch is the J. Fred Weston Professor of Finance at UCLA Anderson.
-He was on the Anderson faculty from 1989 to 2000.
-After stints at Yale’s School of Management and the Brown economics department, he rejoined Anderson in 2011.
-He has placed among the top-100 most influential economists in some academic rankings
+Ivo Welch is Distinguished Professor of Finance and holds the J. Fred Weston Chair in Finance at UCLA Anderson.
+A member of the Anderson faculty from 1989 to 2000, he spent five years at Yale’s School of Management and six years in Brown University’s economics department before rejoining Anderson in 2011.

-.
-A number of his academic papers have won awards and/or are highly cited.
-Known for his work on informational cascades, he has also published in a variety of other areas, such as initial public offerings, capital structure, dividends, market-timing, performance evaluation, earnings management, overconfidence, socially responsible investing, bankruptcy, etc. He has served as an associate editor at a number of the most prestigious academic finance journals, written an introductory corporate finance textbook (freely available at http://book.ivo-welch.info
+Known for his work on informational cascades, he has also published in a variety of other areas, such as initial public offerings, capital structure, dividends, market-timing, performance evaluation, earnings management, overconfidence, socially responsible investing and bankruptcy.

 He is co-founder (with Professor Bhagwan Chowdhry) and editor of Finance & Accounting Memos (FAMe), a publication that makes academic research more accessible for MBA and Ph.D. students, journalists, policymakers and other academics.